chrisallenlane/mind-machine/README.md

 ============
 A mind-machine built for [Google Cardboard][].

-**WARNING: This application may potentially trigger seizures for people with photosensitive epilepsy.**
+**WARNING: This application may potentially trigger seizures in people with photosensitive epilepsy.**

 About
 -----
-"Mind Machines", per [Wikipedia][mind-machines]:
+[Wikipedia][mind-machines]:

 > A mind machine (aka brain machine or light and sound machine) uses pulsing
 > rhythmic sound, flashing light, electrical or magnetic fields, or a